Skip to content

 MySQL supports User Defined Functions which allows us to execute C/C++ code as a function within SQL, there's one User Defined Function for command execution in this GitHub repository.

-• In MySQL, a global system variable secure_file_priv limits the effect of data import and export operations, such as those performed by the LOAD DATA and SELECT … INTO OUTFILE statements and the LOAD_FILE() function.
-These operations are permitted only to users who have the FILE privilege.
+In MySQL, a global system variable secure_file_priv limits the effect of data import and export operations, such as those performed by the LOAD DATA and SELECT … INTO OUTFILE statements and the LOAD_FILE() function.

-• If empty, the variable has no effect, which is not a secure setting as we can read and write data using MySQL:
+• is empty: the variable has no effect, which is not a secure setting.

 +------------------+-------+